-The registered manager had overall responsibility for the management and clinical leadership of the practice and the practice management were responsible for the day to day running of the service.
+The principal dentist had responsibility for the clinical leadership of the practice and the practice manager the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.